achiwa912/daemonlord/README.md

     	 | |   9 anointed flail              150      |         |
     	 | |  10 wand                         10 $    |)eave >  |

 To change item categories, use `h, l` keys.
 Below is the armor list page.
-Let's buy a chain mail.
+Let's buy a chain mail for him.

     daemon lord - dl - [trader_jays] floor:?? (???/???)
     	   | Sorry, you can't afford it.              |